Singular Bayesian Neural Networks: Introduction

 We introduce a \textbf{fully end-to-end low-rank variational inference framework} for BNNs that jointly learns factorized weight uncertainties from initialization.
 By parameterizing each weight matrix $W\in \mathbb{R}^{m \times n}$ as $W = AB^\top$ where $A \in \mathbb{R}^{m \times r}$ and $B \in \mathbb{R}^{n \times r}$, we reduce variational parameters from $\mathcal{O}(mn)$ to $\mathcal{O}(r(m+n))$ while \emph{capturing structured correlations} between weights.
 We provide both theoretical and empirical contributions:

-\textbf{Theory.} We prove that the induced posterior $q(W)$ on weights is \emph{singular} with respect to Lebesgue measure, concentrating entirely on the measure-zero manifold of rank-$r$ matrices (See Figure \ref{fig:geometric}).
+\textbf{Theory.} We prove that the induced posterior $q(W)$ on weights is \emph{singular}\footnote{Throughout this paper, ``singular`` refers to measure-theoretic singularity of the induced posterior on weight space with respect to Lebesgue measure, arising because it is supported on the rank-$r$ manifold, rather than to the broader asymptotic notion of singular models studied in Watanabe-style singular learning theory \cite{watanabe2009algebraic,watanabe2010asymptotic,watanabe2013widely}.} with respect to Lebesgue measure, concentrating entirely on the measure-zero manifold of rank-$r$ matrices (See Figure \ref{fig:geometric}).
 This geometric constraint distinguishes our approach from full-rank mean-field methods and captures non-trivial weight correlations: $\text{Cov}(W_{ij}, W_{i'j'}) \neq 0$ for weights sharing latent factors.
 Building on this structure, we establish three theoretical guarantees: \textbf{(i)} deterministic loss approximation bounds via the Eckart-Young-Mirsky (EYM) theorem \cite{eckart1936approximation}, with excess risk controlled by tail singular values $\sum_{i>r} \sigma_i^2$ of the target weight matrix, \textbf{(ii)} probabilistic risk decomposition for learned low-rank factors separating learning error from rank bias, and \textbf{(iii)} Tighter generalization bounds due to the complexity reduction.
 These results establish that low-rank structure provides not just efficiency but provably tighter theoretical guarantees when weight matrices exhibit fast singular value decay, a property we verify empirically holds for modern architectures (see \cref{sec:experiments} and Appendix \ref{app:results:extended}).

-\textbf{Implementation.} We implement our method from scratch for three architecture families: multilayer perceptrons (MLPs)\cite{rumelhart1986learning}, transformers \cite{vaswani2017attention}, and LSTMs \cite{hochreiter1997long}, avoiding black-box libraries to ensure full control over the variational parameterization.
+\textbf{Implementation.} We implement our method from scratch for three architecture families: multilayer perceptrons (MLPs) \cite{rumelhart1986learning}, transformers \cite{vaswani2017attention}, and LSTMs \cite{hochreiter1997long}, avoiding black-box libraries to ensure full control over the variational parameterization.
 Our implementation handles the unique challenges of each architecture: position-wise factorization for transformers, tied weight matrices for LSTMs \cite{fortunato2017bayesian}, and standard feedforward layers for MLPs. \textbf{Our variational layers serve as drop-in replacements for standard Keras layers, enabling seamless integration into arbitrary architectures.}